 They also have an awesome on-board English video guide giving tips about what to do in Lima and how to stay safe around Peru.
 Check their website because you can often avail of discounts on tours and restaurants simply by showing your Airport Express Ticket!

-Inside the airport, just after customs, there are 3 taxi companies offering transfers to Miraflores (although taxis are far from your only option) namely Taxi Green, Taxi Direct and Taxi 365.
+Inside the airport, just after customs, there are 3 taxi companies offering transfers to Miraflores or San Isidro (although taxis are far from your only option) namely Taxi Green, Taxi Direct and Taxi 365.
 You pay a flat rate (somewhere between 60 and 70 Soles compared to a 20 soles bus) for a taxi but don´t expect any of the drivers to speak English.
 These are relatively safe options, even though there have been some incidents of drivers taking different routes or forcefully asking for tips.

 Why NOT to use UBER at Lima Airport

-After many reported incidents of inappropriate behaviour by drivers, Uber is not a licensed taxi company in Lima.
+After many reported incidents of inappropriate behavior by drivers, Uber is not a licensed taxi company in Lima.
 As a result, Uber drivers are banned from Lima Airport by the local authorities.
 Uber still allows you to order a taxi, but you will find that they then will cancel when they are trying to enter the Airport (as police will be checking permits etc).
 You may get lucky, and your Uber may get through, but due to safety concerns and legal issues, it is strongly recommended to NOT use Uber at Lima Airport.
 Official authorities at Lima Airport recommend the official bus service (Airport Express Lima) or one of the official taxi companies inside Lima Airport (Taxi365 or Taxi Directo).